walterbender/Syllabi/color.md

 Course Organization
 -------------------

+The course is broken into two phases: liquid (innovation) and solid (consolidation).

+Throughout the both phases of the course, students will be working on an educational-technology project of their own choosing.
+The project will incorporate a learning model or activity with stated objectives.
+The intent is to offer students the opportunity to pursue something personally meaningful.

-There will be two weekly meetings: (1) a discussion and experiment;
+During the *liquid* phase, Weeks 1 through 6, there will be two weekly
-and (2) a recitation for in-depth review of the material.
-Generally each class will begin with discussion of research.
-This discussion may include visits by some of the researchers or by authors who have written on the subject.
-The second part of the class will be an exploration of this week's class goal.
+meetings: (1) a discussion and experiment; and (2) a recitation for in-depth review of the material.
+Each week, different tools relevant to color will be presented and a discussion will ensue.

+During the *solid* phase, Weeks 8 through 15, there will be twice-weekly meetings with the design faculty to move through a design pipeline, taking the ideas developed in the *liquid* phase into a design recommendation for production.

 Requirements
 ------------